pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

 **(iii)** More than 200 packs a year - do not stay alive for more than 3 years  or so

 **Notable findings and predictions :-**
-1. There is a indirect/inverse correlation between number of packets of cigarettes smoked per year , and number of years alive (post operation) .
+1. There is an indirect/inverse correlation between the number of packets of cigarettes smoked per year , and number of years alive (post operation) .
-As the volume of smoking increases , longivity decreases.
+As the volume of smoking increases , longevity decreases.
 2. There
 3. Since there are many other factors affecting the health of the patients in question, the curves are not smooth/steep, but the relation is evident.

-Now, lets try to predict the same using our Test-Data.
+Now, let's try to predict the same using our Test-Data.
 We supply the test-data to our model, based on its "experience" the model will predict the life expectancy as per the newer input data.

-     # Predicting the Test set results his lifestyle.
+     # Predicting the Testset results based on a patient's lifestyle.
      # "ypred" function calculates the predicted probabilities at the values of the explanatory(independent) variable.
      ypred = predict(lm.r, newdata = testset)
-     #Now, the data frame testset has the predicted values of life expectancy OR Alive(how long can one expect to stay alive based on post HCC treatment
+     #Now, the data frame testset has the predicted values of life expectancy OR "Alive"(how long can one expect to stay alive based on post HCC treatment
        lifestyle.

 	# Next, based on the training , let the algorithm now predict the life expectancy in years.